- Urgent Care

 Tooth infection treatment available online today

 In order to treat your tooth infection, consult with one of our board-certified doctors online today to learn how to help your pain, swelling, or bad breath.
-Get a new prescription to treat a tooth infection if needed, or refill an existing prescription today.*
+Get a new prescription to treat a tooth infection if needed today.*

 *Prescriptions are provided at the doctor’s discretion.
 Learn more about our controlled substances policy and how you can save up to 80% with our prescription discount card.
 PlushCare doctors cannot treat all cases of tooth infections.
 Our primary care physicians can conduct an initial evaluation of your symptoms but may need to refer you to a specialist or for in-person treatment.
 If you are experiencing life-threatening symptoms, seek emergency medical attention immediately.